KapilKhanal/DifferentiableBEMIntroSlides/introMarineHydro.md

 - The adjoint method for all linear solve is <code>automated</code> in MarineHydro.jl.
 - GPU support (Matthieu!)
 - 100% Julia implementation for hydrodynamics.
+ - - - Capytaine for meshing and geometry
+ - - - Finite difference for geometry

 *   **Key Benefits**:
     *   **Design Optimization**: Integrate into gradient based optimization.